pgbackrest/pgbackrest/CONTRIBUTING.md

 Examples of test runs are provided in the following sections.
 There are several important options for running a test:

-- `--dry-run` - without any other otpions, this will list all the available tests
+- `--dry-run` - without any other options, this will list all the available tests

 - `--module` - identifies the module in which the test is located